FineDataLink Version

 The details are as follows:

-Assume the File Input operator is used in a scheduled task of the FineDataLink project with File Type set to CSV and Read Mode set to Read Folder.
+Assume that you have used a File Input operator in a scheduled task with File Type set to CSV and Read Mode set to Read Folder:

 Scenario